Connect with us

 The latter half of the year will feature several exciting launches, with the launch of the Martian Moons eXploration mission in September, Europa Clipper and Hera in October and Artemis II and VIPER to the Moon in November – if everything goes as planned.

-I’m a planetary scientist, and here are six of the space missions I’m most to follow in 2024.
+I’m a planetary scientist, and here are six of the space missions I’m most excited to follow in 2024.

 1. Europa Clipper